 Ford has mentored multiple All-Americans in over a decade coaching at his alma mater, most recently all-time All-America award leader Tiffany Townsend and individual national champion Trey Harts.
 During her career, Townsend racked up a BU record 17 All-America honors, while Harts claimed three NCAA titles (200 meters, 4x400-meter relay) and nine All-America awards.
 Ford has also been named the Midwest Region Assistant Coach of the Year on two occasions (2005, '06) and the South Central Region Assistant Coach of the Year once (2009) by the United States Track & Field and Cross Country Coaches Association.

-In 2011, Ford's sprint crew used a mix of newcomers and veterans to earn 16 All-America honors, including three men's relays (4x100, indoor and outdoor 4x400) and national 60-meter hurdle runner-up freshman Tiffani McReynolds.
+Ford's 2011 sprint crew used a mix of newcomers and veterans to earn 16 All-America honors, including three men's relays (4x100, indoor and outdoor 4x400) and national 60-meter hurdle runner-up freshman McReynolds.
 Along with the All-America honors indoors, McReynolds also claimed Big 12 high-hurdle titles indoors and outdoors.
-Another newcomer, Woodrow Randall, became a key member to Baylor's 4x100-meter relay, while also earning indoor 60-meter All-America honors with a fourth-place finish and tying Michael Johnson's 100-meter BU record of 10.13.
+Another newcomer, Randall, became a key member to Baylor's 4x100-meter relay, while also earning indoor 60-meter All-America honors with a fourth-place finish and tying Michael Johnson's 100-meter BU record of 10.13.
 Tiffany Townsend earned All-America accolades under Ford's watch with a third-place finish at the NCAA Indoor Championships in the 200-meters and a sixth-place finish in the 60-meters, while setting school records in both events with times 22.90 and 7.23, respectively.
 Townsend was also third in the 200-meters (22.58) and eighth (11.09) in the 100-meters at the NCAA Outdoor Championships, while setting school records in both.

-Despite battling through injuries to key relay members in 2010, Ford's sprints crew remained deep enough to earn 14 All-America awards and 27 all-Big 12 honors, including the Big 12 champion men's 4x100-meter relay and the All-American women's 4x100-meter relay.
+Despite battling through injuries to key relay members in 2010, Ford's sprints crew remained deep enough to earn 14 All-America awards and 27 All-Big 12 honors, including the Big 12 champion men's 4x100-meter relay and the All-American women's 4x100-meter relay.
 Townsend also earned All-America honors individually in the 100 and 200 meters and won the 200 and 4x100-meter relay at the NACAC Under 23 Championships.

 In addition to his full-time duties for Baylor, Ford was also selected to coach the men's sprints, hurdles and relays for the 2010 USA Junior World Team.
 His teams won two gold medals at the Junior World Championships in the 4x100 and 4x400-meter relays.
 His 4x100 team ran the third-fastest time ever by a junior team.

-In 2009, the Baylor 4x400-meter men's team put together one of the most impressive streaks in collegiate track and field.
+In 2009, the Baylor 4x400-meter men's team put together one of the most impressive streaks in collegiate track and field history.
 The Bears took a streak of wins and national titles that began in 2007 to the finals of the 2009 NCAA Outdoor Championships.
 The 4x400 relay took the NCAA indoor crown, then continued a streak of 42 straight wins until a third-place finish at the outdoor championships.
 Along with the indoor relay crown, Harts also posted an impressive performance winning the 200-meter national title.

 In 2008, the Bears captured two more national titles, winning the men's indoor and outdoor 4x400-meter relays for the second-straight year.
 The Bears' time of 3:00.22 at the NCAA Championships ranked as the second-fastest in Baylor history, and the fifth-fastest collegiate time ever.
 Baylor claimed the indoor and outdoor titles in the same season for the fifth time in school history and only the 11th time ever.
 Baylor again made history at the Drake Relays as the men's and women's teams combined for a record seven relay titles at the meet.
 The women claimed four relay titles, the most ever for a women's team, moved into first place in all-time relay titles at Drake.